 Best hiking trails in Altea Alicante

-… well, part 2 hasn’t arrived yet.
+This was supposed to be a part 1 and part 2 blog post about all the various hiking trails in Altea.
+Well, part 2 hasn’t arrived.
 The coronavirus turned the world up side down and there was no more hiking in Spain.
-A full on lockdown followed…
+A full on lockdown followed.
+You know the rest…

 Luckily I managed to go to Lisbon, Madrid and Ronda, as well as ski in Sierra Nevada already this year.
 Ironically, the same months Italy shut their borders this month, I was there, exactly one year ago, March 2019!